 If you want to save money, you choose UberX Share.
 It might take a few minutes longer to get where you’re going (or not, depending on who gets dropped off first), but you’ll pay up to 20% less simply by sharing a ride.

-Zone skipping is a lot like UberX Share for packages, but on a much larger scale–imagine hundreds of packages sharing one ride instead of each individual package traveling separately to its unique destination.
-The positive impact zone skipping has on your shipping costs, in-transit times, and the environment are substantial.
+Zone skipping is a lot like UberX Share for packages, but on a much larger scale – imagine hundreds of packages sharing one ride instead of each individual package traveling separately to its unique destination.
+The positive impact zone skipping has on your ecommerce shipping, including shipping costs, in-transit times, and the environment are substantial.

 How does zone skipping work?